condograde/sqlibrist/README.rst

 - documentation
     * django_sqlibrist: Migrating existing models
     * detailed info on all commands
-- MySQL support

 Changelog
 =========

+ 0.1.1 fixed loading config file

  0.1.0 django_sqlibrist gets DB connection settings from Django project's settings instead of config file

  0.0.7 django_sqlibrist moved to separate package and is importable in settings.py as "django_sqlibrist"